Groundwater Contaminant Transport: |

 Top of Page

-The following are tables of hydraulic conductivity, total porosity, and
+The following are tables of groundwater hydraulic conductivity, total porosity, and

 effective porosity.
 Parameter values have been compiled from a variety of sources